Cathryn Reher, Attorney

 Cathryn Reher is a dedicated elder law attorney who joined the firm in 1998 and has been a shareholder since 2000.
 She has practiced elder law since graduating with high honors from Hamline University School of Law in 1991.
 Every client has the benefit of her knowledge in the areas of Medical Assistance and Veterans Homes planning, trusts, wills, real estate, advance decisions regarding health care, nursing home issues, long term care alternatives and surrogate management of financial and personal matters.
 She is recognized for her thorough and detailed estate and long term care planning analysis and passionate advocacy on behalf of her clients.

-Cathryn has a loving husband Tim, a daughter, Emma, and a son, Oscar, who live along with the family cat, Lily, Cavalier King Charles spaniel, Li’l Sis, rescue boxer, Sam, and two very large gold fish — Shawn and Gus.
-Emma was diagnosed with dyslexia in first grade fueling a new avenue of advocacy for Cathryn in the disability world.
+Cathryn has a loving husband Tim and adult children Emma and Oscar, rescue boxer Sam, and elderly cat Lilly.
+Emma was diagnosed with dyslexia/ADHD in first grade fueling a new avenue of advocacy for Cathryn in the disability world.
 Soccer is a huge part of family life that has spurred a friendly family rivalry for different English Premier soccer teams — Go Liverpool!
-Cathryn’s mother Jeanne, in her 90s, is still living independently; she provides a daily personal reminder of the significant responsibilities of our client care takers.
 Cathryn is passionate about cooking and gardening and loves to read, bike, backpack and travel.
 Her favorite flowers are the brilliant orange globe flower and spiky sea holly.
 A book she highly recommends to all is Joan Didion’s The Year of Magical Thinking with its assistive insights on coping with loss.